 A Big Hand for the Little Lady (1966) Rotten Tomatoes rating 86%

 This is surely the most shouty movie ever made.
 Every male cast member shouts every line the whole way though.
-It’s enough to give anyone a headache.
+It’s enough to give you a headache.

 Henry Fonda is just passing through Laredo Texas when he gets wind of a big poker game going on in the back room of the hotel and his old addiction re-surfaces.
 Despite his wife’s protestations he puts all their saving on the line then has a heart attack leaving her to play the big hand for him.